drshahizan/research-design/materials/JI.md

 APCs are most commonly associated with open access articles, where the fee may be paid by the author, the author's institution, or their research funder.
 The global average per-journal APC is approximately **USD 1,626**, but this can range from under $100 to over $5,000, with some journals like Nature charging up to €9,500.

 Please note that while APCs are common in open access publishing, they are not exclusive to it.
-Some subscription-based journals also charge APCs for open access options within their journals, often referred to as "hybrid" open access¹.
+Some subscription-based journals also charge APCs for open access options within their journals, often referred to as "hybrid" open access.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/MCSD1043/issues) for any improvements, suggestions or errors in the content.